Hondohondo/hoa/frontend/README.md

 # Presentation Layer
-Maybe the UI Wireframe and stuff can go here?
+Maybe the front-end files can live here?